Rating transitions forecasting: a filtering approach: Conclusion

 \section{Conclusion}

-In this paper, two alternative point-process filtering models are studied and compared in the context of credit rating migrations: a continuous-time model and a discrete-time model.
-For both approaches, we assume that rating transitions are driven by the same systemic hidden factor.
-We discussed calibration issues and compared the predicted future rating transition probabilities on fictive and real data. \\ As illustrated in Sections \ref{sec:fictiveData} and \ref{sec:realData}, our methodology provides predictors adapted to the evolution of the economical cycle.
+In this paper, we adapt the filtering framework applied to Markov chains, to the context of rating migrations, in both a discrete-time and a continuous-time setting.
+For both approaches, we assume that rating transitions in a pool of obligors are driven by the same systematic hidden factor.
+The two alternatives are studied and compared.
+We discussed calibration issues and compared the predicted future rating transition probabilities on fictive and real data.
+Then, under a point process filtering framework, we extend the discrete-time Markov chain filtering framework to a more general filtering one, which may cover non Markovian behaviours. \\ As illustrated in Sections \ref{sec:fictiveData} and \ref{sec:realData}, our methodology provides predictors adapted to the evolution of the economical cycle.
 We believe that our approaches can be used for PIT-estimations of transitions and detection of regimes.
-During crisis periods, our models are able to predict adapted and higher downgrade probabilities.
-Compared to other PIT-estimation models, our approaches base their predictions on the business cycle without concern of macro economic factors. \\ However, both approaches cannot capture idiosyncratic information: indeed \cite{schwaab2017global} found that only 18\% to 26\% of global default risk variation is systematic while the reminder is idiosyncratic.
-The share of systematic default risk is higher (39\% to 51\%) if industry-specific variation is counted as systematic. \\ The effect of delay is also inevitable and our models are less efficient when transitions are sudden.
-However, using the continuous-time framework partly relieves this undesired effect.
-The continuous-time model presents also many other advantages.
-Applying a model on gradual data makes the filter more sensitive to regime changes and reduces the dimension of the parameters space.
-Nevertheless, applying the continuous framework to discrete environment is laborious and presents a risk of altering information and the quality of predictions.
-Since its complexity is much more important, the continuous-time algorithm is very slow to apply.
-Therefore it suffers of a poorer calibration compared to other models to truly highlight its benefits.
-For these reasons, the discrete-time approach turns out to be more adapted and efficient, at least for the context of rating migrations. \\ \\ Several improvements could be made to our framework, such as, using a continuous-time version of the Baum-Welsh algorithm for the continuous-time model (as, e.g., in \cite{liu2017learning} and \cite{nodelman2012expectation}) or considering additional idiosyncratic observable factors as in \cite{koopman2008multi}.
-These considerations are left for future research.
+During crisis periods, our models are able to predict higher downgrade probabilities.
+Compared to other PIT-estimation models, our approaches base their predictions on the business cycle without concern of macro economic factors.
+From a practical point of view, our approaches also have the advantage to be interpretable.
+Observing the risk profile of each state and their filtered trajectories allows us to better understand the dynamics of the economic cycle as well as its systematic effect on rating migrations.